omkarrathod123/Docker/README.md

 # Docker
-This Repository is for sample code
+This Repository is for sample code.
+All file must run in different folder.

-Docker Components:--
+**Docker Components**:--
 1.> FROM :- base OS
 2.> RUN :- Execute shell Commands at time of build
 3.> MAINTAINER :- Owner